Don Whitney (L) and Bernie Grolman in 1983.

 said.

-Mr. Grolman was wearing dark clothes on a dreary night, with rain turning
+Mr. Grolman was wearing dark clothes on a dreary night, with rain

 into sleet, according to Lt.
 Nacke.
 Mr. Grolman was staying at the